 Groups are a way to organize and share content around a specific topic or common activity.
 You also use them to configure your organization's featured content, basemaps, and app galleries.
 After you've activated your subscription and configured general settings for your organization, you should consider setting up groups to use for the rest of the site configuration.

 The first step is to create groups for each area of the site where you want custom content.
-This might include a group for the home page, the gallery, basemaps, the map viewer app gallery, and group app gallery.
-Give your groups the status of organization or public so it appears in the list of groups for each configuration setting.
+This might include a group for the home page, gallery, basemaps, Map Viewer Classic app gallery, and group app gallery.
+Give your groups the status of organization or public so they appear in the list of groups for each configuration setting.
 Private groups won't appear in the lists.

 The next step is to share items to the group you've created.
 Each item should be shared with the organization and, if you allow anonymous access, shared with everybody (public).
 You can create and share your own maps, basemaps, apps, and so on.
-You can also share public items you find in ArcGIS Online, including Living Atlas basemaps and configurable apps.
+You can also share public items you find in ArcGIS Online, including ArcGIS Living Atlas content.